nkklobodu/smart-energy-monitoring-with-the-arduino-ecosystem/README.md

-# Smart energy monitoring device with Arduino
+# Smart Energy Monitoring with the Arduino Ecosystem